 How Does TENS Work?

 TENS unit blocks pain by increasing the levels of endorphins, the body’s natural painkillers, in the affected area.
 Endorphins block pain messages from travelling along nerves to reach the brain.
 Because of its effects on endorphins, TENS is effective for other conditions that cause chronic pain, such as arthritis.

 TENS is also beneficial for treating TMD because it dampens the hyperactivity in the jaw and facial muscles that prevents the jaw bone from resting in its proper position.
 This allows the dentist to find that proper position, and determine the TMD treatment needed.
 Once we knows your ideal resting jaw position, we can figure out how to adjust for optimum occlusion’ the perfect fit for your upper and lower teeth.

 Our staff and neuromuscular dentist at Rochester Advanced Dentistry are equipped to properly diagnose and treat TMD.
 After you’ve received a diagnosis of TMD, we will educate and advise you so that we can choose a treatment strategy together.

-Dr. Doolin, Dr. Haddad, and Dr. Tironi are trained neuromuscular dentists serving Rochester, Rochester Hills, Oakland Township and surrounding areas of Michigan.
-For more information about TMD treatment or TENS therapy, please contact Rochester Advanced Dentistry via our website call (248) 656-2020.
+Dr. Haddad are trained neuromuscular dentists serving Rochester, Rochester Hills, Oakland Township and surrounding areas of Michigan.
+For more information about TMD treatment or TENS therapy, please contact Rochester Advanced Dentistry via our website or call (248) 656-2020.